 Scalability

-Databricks can grow as much as you can afford to invest in the infrastructure (or as much as your cloud provider allows).
+Databricks growth depends on how much you can afford to invest in the infrastructure (or as much as your cloud provider allows).
 A Databricks compute cluster consists of a main driver node and one or more worker nodes.
 A node is a group of virtual machines.
 You can dynamically adjust the number of worker nodes to handle varying data processing workloads.

 The platform allows for manual control over scaling decisions.
 Users can specify minimum and maximum cluster sizes, decide how long clusters should remain active, and set policies for auto-termination after idle periods.
 This flexibility is valuable for scenarios with complex, variable workloads, like real-time analytics or machine learning.